What can (and cannot) be composted by Richland Farms?

 -

-Tree debris and brush that has not been ground or chipped
+Tree debris and brush that has not been ground, chipped, or shredded

 -